homearanya/Personal-Portfolio/src/content/articles/what-is-sso-and-how-to-enable-it-for-vuukle-comment-widget.md

 ---
-title: What is SSO and how to enable it for Vuukle comment widget
+title: >-
+  How can I log in to my account if I signed up from the comment widget without a password?
-path: /what-is-sso-and-how-to-enable-it-for-vuukle-comment-widget/
+path: >-
+  /how-can-i-log-in-to-my-account-if-i-signed-up-from-the-comment-widget-without-a-password/
-date: 2017-05-01T22:12:03.284Z
+date: 2019-08-16T07:57:19.727Z
-category: FAQ
+category: User Account Settings
 tags:
-  - how to
-  - SSO
+  - SIGNUP & LOGIN
 shortDescription: >-
-  Single sign-on (SSO) is an authentication process that allows a user to access multiple applications with one set of login credentials.
+  If you signed up through the Comment Widget by entering your email address or through a social media account, there are a couple of ways to log in to your Vuukle account.
 ---

 ![sso img](/img/what-is-sso-and-how-to-enable-it-for-vuukle-comment-widget-img_2.png)